sma1laga/SPT-Flask/README.md

 4. Push to the branch (`git push origin feature/yourFeature`)
 5. Open a Pull Request

+Everyone who contributes to this repository will be mentioned in the Hall of Fame on our website.

 ## 👤 License
 Distributed under the Apache 2.0 License.
 See `LICENSE` for more information.